 - Communicating by email or cards

 Children's Wisconsin offers a special place for brothers and sisters of patients.
-Siblings can participate in age-appropriate activities to help them better understand their brother or sisters' health care needs.
+Siblings can participate in age-appropriate activities to help them cope with their brother or sisters’ health care needs.

 Playroom of Hope

-Designed with input from our child life specialists and expressive therapies team, our Playroom of Hope sibling care room features all sorts of toys, books, games - even a smart board that children can draw on and then print or download their creations to share with their sibling.
-They can also tuck themselves away with a good book in one of several reading nooks, and there's a quiet room where they can meet one-on-one with child life specialists and members of our expressive therapies team.
+Designed with input from our child life specialists and creative arts therapies team, our Playroom of Hope sibling care room offers toys, art activities and games.
+Additionally, siblings can tuck themselves away with a good book in one of several reading nooks, or the quiet room where they can meet one-on-one with a child life specialist or an art or music therapist by request.